nod-ai/llm-dev/llama_benchmarking.md

 # How to benchmark Llama 3.1
-In order to benchmark Llama 3.1 prefill and decode, you will need these artifacts for sharded (Tensor Parallel (TP)=8) or unsharded (TP=1):
+In order to benchmark Llama 3.1 prefill and decode, you will need these artifacts for unsharded (TP=1) benchmarks:

 1. irpa file(s)
 2. IR